MartinT86/MartinT86.github.io/_posts/PUB_2017-07-02-mockito.md

 ## Test

-Creating a test is pretty straight forward; you just need to add the Test annotation to method within the test method.
+Creating a test is pretty straight forward; you just need to add the Test annotation to method within the test class.

+    @Test
+    public void MyTest(){

+    }

 ## mock

-## Captor
+To create a mock, there is the static mock method.

+    IExampleInterface exampleInterface = mock(IExampleInterface.class);

 ## when

+If you need to setup the mock to return values there is the static when method.
+You first specify which method you are setting up then use thenReturn to set which value you want to return.

+    int expectedInt = 1;
+    when(exampleInterface.GetNumber()).thenReturn(expectedInt);

+When the method being setup has parameters, you can use exact values as the expected parameter.

+    String expectedString = "a string";
+    int inputNumber = 2;

+    when(exampleInterface.getString(inputNumber)).thenReturn(expectedString);

+If you don't need to be exact with the expected parameter, you can use the Mockito matchers.
+For example;

+    String expectedString = "a string";
+    when(exampleInterface.getString(anyInt())).thenReturn(expectedString);

+## Assert

+Mockito plays nicely with JUnit assertions, so you can just use the standard JUnit assertions.
+For example;

+    ExampleClass exampleClass = new ExampleClass(exampleInterface);
+    String result = exampleClass.getResult(inputNumber);

+    Assert.assertEquals(expectedString, result);

 ## verify

+Verify is used to assert against the methods on a mock.
+You can check if a certain method was called, how many times, and with what parameters.

+    verify(exampleInterface, times(1)).getString(anyInt());

+## Captor